 Perhaps unsurprisingly, a major theme running through Ong's 2017 festival was "transparency".
-In The Making of Enchantment Moments, Filipino director Lav Diaz opened the set of his forthcoming film to the public, to watch the making of it; in Open Homes, everyday Singaporeans invited 20-30 strangers into their private lives and told them their story; and in collaboration with Podesta, graphic novelist Sonny Liew's stage show Becoming Graphic became as much about his new book as the ageing population.
-It took two months of internal meetings with high ranking officials before th could get a license - and by the time it was green lit, its original vision had been watered down.
+In The Making of Enchantment Moments, Filipino director Lav Diaz opened the set of his forthcoming film to the public, to watch the making of it; in Open Homes, everyday Singaporeans invited 20-30 strangers into their private lives and told them their story; and in collaboration with Podesta, graphic novelist Sonny Liew's stage show Becoming Graphic became as much about his new book as the process of creating it.